LLNL/.github/docs/setup_steps.rst

 6. Confirm that docs still build locally, then open and merge PR.
 7. On your RtD dashboard, select the project and initiate a build to test: Projects > your repo > Builds > Build Version.
 8. You may want to change some of RtD's advanced settings, such as specifying which version is considered "latest" or which branch is the default.
+Don't forget to update this area if you change the name of your default branch (e.g., ``master`` to ``main``).
 Projects > your repo > Admin > Advanced Settings.

 ---------------------------------
 E. Create and Populate .rst Files